d-bl/GroundForge-help/docs/transform/spider/index.md

 ### Step 1.3

 ![][snab3-03]
-Straigthen curved lines and put the figure on a square grid.
+Straighten curved lines and put the figure on a square grid.
 <p style="clear: both"></p>

 ### Step 1.4